It is incredible how a children’s book can change lives in unexpected ways. Don’t believe me? It’s a 4-minute read.

 My first day at school was a religious litmus test.
 The questioning was a purposeful interrogation.
 They wanted to find out which students had undergone religious indoctrination.
 That way, they could isolate those that may be problematic.

-Thankfully, I transferred to a public school the next year.
+Thankfully, I transferred to a public school the following year.
 That is how a Little Golden Book changed my life.
 It taught me about religious bias and prejudice.
+It changed the course of the story of my life.